Transition period after the beta phase ends

 Still saying all this, I like how Synology has designed this platform.
 It is informative, clean, and fast.
 For someone who doesn't want to or has no time to simulate something like this on its own, AI will be a great asset for monitoring a single NAS or a whole fleet of them.

-I will continue to use my private Grafana monitoring considering that it is free, and monitors in near real-time as opposed to several minutes delay in case of AI.
+I will continue to use my private Grafana monitoring considering that it is free, and monitors in near real-time, as opposed to several minutes, delay in the case of AI.

 Setting up AI with your NAS has a few prerequisites and limitations.